-One day it so happened that we were out of milk, and it was my turn to go shopping.
-My wife and I were starving students, and we didn’t have a lot of money.
-And I don’t know where my wife got this crazy idea that I’m some sort of reckless spender, but for whatever reason, she made me promise to only buy what I was able to carry.
+We were out of milk, and it was my turn to go shopping.
+This was a time in our marriage when money was tight.
+And I don’t know where my wife got the crazy idea that I’m some sort of reckless spender, but for whatever reason, she made me promise to only get what I was able to carry out of the store.

-Then it occurred to me that our dishes were dirty, and therefore there was no way to eat the Cap’n Crunch.
+Then it occurred to me that our dishes were dirty, which would make eating the Cap’n Crunch exceedingly difficult.
+True, I could wash the dishes, but if time is money, I would be saving money be eliminating the need to do the dishes in the first place.
 So I picked up packages of seventy-two Styrofoam bowls and fifty plastic spoons.
 By now my arms were completely full, which was fine, because I was done spending.
 I told the cashier that I did not want to help the monkeys, which still made me feel bad, so again I opted to save the planet by not using bags.
 I’d already made it this far.
 Surely I could make it to the car.

 Then I had a disturbing realization.
 Bagels are completely useless without cream cheese.
 Speaking of which, do you know how much it costs for eight measly ounces of cream cheese?
 You would be stupid not to buy it in bulk, which is two cents cheaper per ounce.
 I was going to pick up the ten pound bucket, but it didn’t have a handle, so I had to go with the twenty pound bucket, which I hung around my neck.
 Now lest you think I was getting reckless with my spending, I remind you that cream cheese was a need, not a want.

-Normally, a small vehicle traveling at five miles per hour wouldn’t have been sufficient to knock over an entire aisle.
-But I remind you that energy equals mass times acceleration, and with a gallon of milk, two boxes of Cap’n Crunch, two bags of M&M’s, seventy-two Styrofoam bowls, fifty plastic spoons, thirty-six bagels, twenty pounds of cream cheese, and nine boxes of Pop Tarts … I had mass.
+Normally, a small vehicle traveling at five miles per hour wouldn’t have been sufficient to knock over an entire aisle, but I remind you that energy equals mass times acceleration, and with a gallon of milk, two boxes of Cap’n Crunch, two bags of M&M’s, seventy-two Styrofoam bowls, fifty plastic spoons, thirty-six bagels, twenty pounds of cream cheese, and nine boxes of Pop Tarts … I had mass.
 The bread aisle crashed onto the baby food aisle.
 The baby food aisle crashed on the baking aisle.
 And like dominoes, the carnage went on and on.